dheera/python-batch-regression/README.md

-# Pytorch Batch Regression Library
+# PyTorch Batch Regression Library

-A Python library for performing PyTorch-accelerated regression analyses including linear, quadratic, cubic, and nonlinear regression models.
-This library is designed for batch processing of regression models on multiple datasets, making it easy to switch between different types of regressions as needed.

-This can solve ~1 million parallel linear regression problems with 500-1000 points each in a couple seconds on a V100 GPU.
-Much faster than scipy!
+A Python library for performing PyTorch-accelerated regression analyses and time series statistical testing in batch.
+This library is designed for efficiently processing millions of regression problems simultaneously on a GPU – for example, solving ~1 million parallel linear regression problems with 500-1000 points each in a couple of seconds on a V100 GPU.
+Much faster than conventional CPU-based libraries like SciPy!

+It also includes time series statistical tests that can be done in batches on a GPU.

 ## Features

+### Regression Models
-- **Linear Regression:** Implements simple and multiple linear regression models.
+- **Linear Regression:** Simple and multiple linear regression models.
 - **Quadratic Regression:** Fits quadratic relationships to data.
 - **Cubic Regression:** Handles cubic regression modeling.
 - **Nonlinear Regression:** Supports customizable nonlinear regression models.
+- **Multilinear Regression:** Efficient estimation of models with multiple predictors.
+- **Quadratic Regression:** For modeling second-degree polynomial relationships.

-- **Time Series Statistical Testing:**
+### Time Series Statistical Testing
-  - **KPSS Test:** Tests for stationarity (with options for constant-only or constant-plus-trend models) and returns the KPSS statistic (and trend coefficient if applicable).
+- **KPSS Test:** Tests for stationarity around a constant or a deterministic trend.
+Returns the KPSS statistic (and trend coefficients if applicable).
-  - **ADF Test:** Performs the Augmented Dickey-Fuller test to check for unit roots; supports both constant and constant-plus-trend regressions and returns the test statistic (and trend slope when applicable).
+- **ADF Test:** Performs the Augmented Dickey-Fuller test to check for unit roots; supports both constant-only and constant-plus-trend models.
 - **Johansen Test:** Assesses cointegration among multiple time series by computing eigenvalues and trace statistics.
+- **Chow Test:** Tests for a structural break at a known break date by comparing RSS from pooled and segmented regressions.
+- **QLR Test (Sup-Wald):** Searches over a range of candidate break dates to detect an unknown structural break.
+- **CUSUM Test:** Computes the cumulative sum (CUSUM) of residuals to detect parameter instability over time.
+- **CUSUM of Squares Test:** Uses the cumulative sum of squared residuals to detect abrupt changes in variance.
+- **ICSS Algorithm:** Iterative Cumulative Sum of Squares method for detecting multiple variance breakpoints.
+- **Bai–Perron Test:** A dynamic programming approach to detect multiple structural breaks (with model selection via BIC).
-  - **Hurst Exponent Estimation:** Estimates the Hurst exponent using Rescaled Range (R/S) analysis to gauge long-term memory in time series.
+- **Hurst Exponent Estimation:** Estimates the Hurst exponent using rescaled range (R/S) analysis to gauge long-term memory in time series.

 ## Installation